opencaesar/opencaesar.github.io/_posts/2022-09-01-Tutorial-on-Ontological-Modeling-Language.md

 A tutorial session will be given on 10/22/2022 at 5pm at [MODELS 2022](https://conf.researchr.org/track/models-2022/models-2022-tutorials)

-## Tutorial
+## Tutorial Material

-The tutorial is hosted on the [oml-tutorial](http://www.opencaesar.io/oml-tutorial/) repo.
+The tutorial material is hosted on the [oml-tutorial](http://www.opencaesar.io/oml-tutorial/) repo.